 3. Because powdered erythritol is expensive, you can substitute it with another sweetener in the crust but not the filling.
 Just make sure not to use liquid sweetener to avoid a soggy and sticky crust.

 4. If you like crustless cheesecakes, then skip the crust in this recipe altogether and pour the filling directly into the pan.
 Use parchment paper to prevent sticking.

 5. Optionally, you can use this keto cheesecake filling to make cupcakes.
 Pour the filling into lined muffin tins and bake for 20 minutes.

 6. If you don't like butter in you crust, replace it with coconut oil.
 Keep in mind, though, that coconut oil often creates a crispier crust.

 7. Because this cheesecake requires a minimum of 4 hours cooling time, it's a good idea to make the keto cheesecake a day ahead, especially if you plan to make it for a special occasion.
 You can also freeze it whole or in individual slices.
 Just wrap it well and let defrost in the fridge before serving.

-This keto cheesecake is a creamy, dense, satiating, and keto-friendly dessert you need to add to your weekly meal plan.
+This keto cheesecake is a creamy, dense, satiating, and keto-friendly dessert you need to add to your monthly meal plan.
 Made with wholesome ingredients like almond flour and cream cheese and enriched with MCT creamer, it makes a perfect addition to your keto diet.